HaGRID - HAnd Gesture Recognition Image Dataset: HaGRID Dataset

-The goal of the validation stage is a selection of correctly executed images at the mining stage, i.e. classify with classes ``correct", ``incorrect", ``rotated", ``third party photo" and ``photo did not load".
-Only ``correct" images get into the dataset.
-See Figure~\ref{ex_min_valid_filtr} for the validation task example.
-Lighting conditions and the distance from the camera to subjects are not checked due to the implicitness of these characteristics.
-No doubt the resulting dataset is heterogeneous in these parameters since all subjects took photos in different places.

-For each image at this stage we set in the system the dynamic overlap of 3 to 5 performers, i.e. each assignment was completed by at least 3 crowd workers depending on their skill.
-Based on the majority rule, some photos were rejected.
-Otherwise, the image is considered correct, and then it will be passed to the filtration stage.
+\textbf{2.
+Validation.} We implemented the validation stage to achieve high-confidence images by removing those where the conditions for the mining stage were not fulfilled.
+The validation stage aims to favor correctly executed images at the mining stage, i.e., classify them with classes ``correct" and ``incorrect"; only ``correct" images get into the dataset.
+For the high-quality validation, we operated tricks such as access to the main tasks after training and exams and using control tasks to prevent crowd workers from cheating.
+For each image at this stage, we set in the system the dynamic overlap of 3 to 5 performers, i.e., each assignment was completed by at least three crowd workers.
+Based on the majority rule, some photos were rejected, while the rest have been passed to the filtration stage.
+After the validation stage, about 70\% of images remained for each gesture.

-The workers were required to complete a training pool of 10 assignments and an examination pool with 10 assignments as well.
-Crowd workers are required to complete the training pool with no less than 80\% accuracy and the exam pool with no less than 75\% accuracy to get access to the exam pool and the validation tasks, respectively.
-It is worth noting that the main validation pool contains tasks to prevent crowd workers from cheating.
-Those who achieved low performance on the control tasks are excluded and their annotations are rejected automatically.

 \textbf{3.
-Filtration.} Images of children, people without clothes and images with inscriptions were removed from the HaGRID at this stage due to ethical reasons.
-The filtration stage is carried out only on the ABC Elementary platform.
-All employees of our company are aware of the prohibition on the transfer of personal data to third parties and the presence of dubious content.
-We use a very strong rule for the filtration stage -- 5 workers should filter each of the images (the filtration task example is shown in Figure~\ref{ex_min_valid_filtr} of Appendix~\ref{app:collection}).
-An answer is accepted if at least 4 workers vote positively for it.
+Filtration.} For ethical reasons, images of children, people without clothes, and images with inscriptions were removed from the HaGRID at this stage.
+We use a solid rule for the filtration stage -- 5 workers should filter each image.
+For an answer to be accepted, it must receive at least four positive votes from workers.
 Similar to the validation stage, annotators pass a thorough exam, training, and control tasks at the filtration stage.
+More than 85\% images passed the filtration stage.